-Install the SentryOne client, monitoring service, and database on the same LAN for the best performance.
-For example, don't connect the SentryOne client or monitoring service to a SentryOne database over a slow wide area network (WAN) link, because performance will suffer.
+Install the SentryOne client, monitoring service, and database on the same network for the best performance.
+For example, if the SentryOne client or monitoring service connect to a SentryOne database over a slow wide area network link or VPN over the internet, performance may suffer.

 Installing the SentryOne Monitoring Service and Database on the Same Computer